Domo42/external-party-simulator/README.md

 external-party-simulator
 ========================

-Allows simulation of external components that either connect to your API; or the simulation of an external one own services are connecting to.
+The simulator can be used to fake other components that connect to your API; or to simulate an external system your services are connecting to.

 Simulation is done by executing one ore more Groovy scripts whenever data is received or a new connection has been established.